Abdulkader-Safi/try_cpp_glfw_glad/README.md

 # Try C++, GLFW and Glad

-> this repo is to learn how to build game engine and games from scratch using GLFW and OpenGL with C++
+> this repo created is to learn how to build game engine and games from scratch using GLFW and OpenGL with C++

 ---